Hogan: Western Maryland hospitals 'already at their capacity limit'

 Maryland’s seven-day moving average case rate per 100,000 people statewide was 29.03, Allegany County was highest in the state at 110.57, and Garrett County was second highest at 60.56.

-MDH reported 2,149 new cases of the disease, which cased 26 more deaths and 61 additional hospitalizations across the state in the past 24 hours.
+MDH reported 2,149 new cases of the disease, which caused 26 more deaths and 61 additional hospitalizations across the state in the past 24 hours.

 “Regardless of all the disinformation that’s being spread all over social media, this is not the flu, it’s not fake news, it’s not going to magically disappear just because we’re all tired of it and we want our normal lives back,” Hogan said.
 “We are in a war right now and the virus is winning.”

-To help combat the disease, MDH issued an order that restricts hospital visitations statewide until further notice, with the exceptions of compassionate care, a parent or guardians of minors, obstetrics and support for patients with disabilities.
+To help combat the disease, MDH issued an order that restricts hospital visitations statewide until further notice, with the exceptions of compassionate care, parents or guardians of minors, obstetrics and support for patients with disabilities.

 MDH issued guidance to hospitals and other medical facilities to avoid elective procedure admissions that are not urgent or life-saving, if they are likely to require prolonged ventilation, intensive care unit admissions or may have a high probability of requiring hospital care and nursing facilities.